 Chris Choi (최민영)

-Undergraduate Researcher · Theoretical Cosmology · NANOGrav · Alternates to GR
+Researcher · Theoretical Cosmology · PTA · Alternates to GR

 prof_pic.jpg